Stay tuned for Urban Semester Info Sessions

 - DISCOVER your professional and personal passion.

-- DEVELOP professional skills through a community-based internship.
+- DEVELOP professional skills through a non-profit internship.

 - EXPLORE the vibrant arts and cultural communities in Northeast Ohio.